IntersectMBO/plutus-apps/Readme.md

 It works!

-Documentation is yet to come, but there is a usage example in examples/central-counter which also employs a very early version of servant-subscriber used for counter live updates.
+Documentation is yet to come, but there is a usage example in examples/central-counter which also uses servant-subscriber used for counter live updates.
+Generated code is only partly tested, especially Query parameters are completely untested.
-The PureScript side of servant-subscriber is very low-level and will change significantly in the future.

 For type translations purescript-bridge is used.